wotakumoe/wotaku/merch.md

 icon: ":package:"
 ---

 ![](https://cdn.apollo.moe/img/merch.png)
 # Merch

-Wanna have something cool on display?
-A huge fan of a series you want to support?
-Want to get into collecting?
-Here you will find information for figurines, manga, plushes, dakimakuras, etc. Welcome to the Merch shop where you can fulfil those desire to your hearts content!
+Looking to buy memorabilia from your favourite series and support the creators?
+Here you will find information on figurines, plushes, books, CDs and more!
 ___

 !!!warning Don't be impulsive.